 The valuation of goodwill is tested annually for impairment.
-Key assumptions in determining future cash flows are estimates of earnings growth, including in particular revenue growth in the Building & Construction Division including the Swedish market as well as maintenance of revenue in the Industry Division, contribution ratio, cost control, changes to working capital and expected capital expenditure.
+Key assumptions in determining future cash flows are earnings growth, including in particular revenue growth in the Building & Construction Division including the Swedish market as well as maintenance of revenue in the Industry Division, contribution margin together with expected decline in sales pricing, cost control initiatives, changes to working capital and expected capital expenditure as well as the discount rate and long-term growth rate.

-We focused on the valuation of goodwill because the assessment of impairment requires considerable assessments and estimates on the part of Management.
+We focused on the valuation of goodwill because the assessment of impairment requires considerable judgement and estimates by Management.
 Reference is made to note 11 "intangible assets".